Paragonimiasis: Symptoms and diagnosis

 Paragonimiasis causes pneumonia with characteristic symptoms including prolonged cough, chest pain, shortness of breath, and hemoptysis.
 Owing to the diverse symptoms it presents, the disease is variously known as endemic haemoptysis, oriental lung fluke infection, pulmonary distomiasis, parasitical haemoptysis, and parasitare haemopte.
 Pulmonary paragonimiasis is the most common clinical manifestation, accounting for 76–90% of all infections.
 It has the classic symptoms of pneumonia.
 Extra-pulmonary infection is due to migration of the young worms away from the normal route to the lungs.
 In such case, any other part of the body can be infected.
 Cutaneous paragonimiasis is common in children and is generally indicated by skin nodules that move from one place to another.
 Cerebral paragonimias is most severe extra-pulmonary symptoms that affect the brain and leads to seizure, headache, visual disturbance, and motor and sensory disturbances.

 The acute phase (invasion and migration) may be marked by diarrhea, abdominal pain, fever, cough, urticaria, hepatosplenomegaly, pulmonary abnormalities, and eosinophilia.
 During the chronic phase, pulmonary manifestations include cough, expectoration of discolored sputum containing clumps of eggs, hemoptysis, and chest radiographic abnormalities.
 Extrapulmonary locations of the adult worms result in more severe manifestations, especially when the brain is involved.
 Diagnosis is based on microscopic demonstration of eggs in stool or sputum, but these are not present until 2 to 3 months after infection.
 (Eggs are also occasionally encountered in effusion fluid or biopsy material.)
 Concentration techniques may be necessary in patients with light infections.
 Biopsy may allow diagnostic confirmation and species identification when an adult or developing fluke is recovered.

 Diagnosis is done by microscopic examination of sputum and stool samples, and presence of the eggs is a confirmation.
 However, eggs are not always to be found.
 In such case, serological tests based on antibody detection using ELISA is a better method.
 A more arduous method like immunoblotting is also used.
 For brain infection, radiological examinations including plain skull x-rays, brain CT, and MR scans are used.
 A rapid antibody detection kit, dot-immunogold filtration assay (DIGFA), was developed for P. wertermani in China in 2005.

 Misdiagnosis is a serious issue in paragonimiasis.
 It is commonly misdiagnosed as tuberculosis because it presents similar symptoms.
-In China, there were 69–89% of misdiagnostic cases in 10 ten years, from 2009 to 2019.
+In China, 69–89% of cases from 2009 to 2019 were misdiagnosed.
 It is also frequently misidentified as malignancy or chronic obstructive pulmonary disease.